Data Driven Web Design: How to Build Better-Performing B2B Websites

 If you’re a marketer conducting research in advance of an upcoming website build, you may have heard the terms data-driven design, data-informed design, UX design, and user-centered design batted around.
-For the uninitiated, this can be a bit confusing.

 TABLE OF CONTENTS